 Revlimid Consumer (continued)

-Diarrhea, tiredness, dizziness, dry skin, constipation, stomach pain, vomiting, dry mouth, unpleasant taste, loss of appetite, headache, trouble sleeping, or painful urination may occur.
+Diarrhea, tiredness, dizziness, dry skin, constipation, nausea, stomach pain, vomiting, dry mouth, unpleasant taste, loss of appetite, headache, or trouble sleeping may occur.
 If any of these effects persist or worsen, notify your doctor or pharmacist promptly.

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor immediately if any of these unlikely but serious side effects occur: mental/mood changes, pounding heartbeat.
+Tell your doctor right away if you have any serious side effects, including: mental/mood changes, pounding heartbeat, shaking (tremor), swelling ankles/feet/hands.

 People with multiple myeloma who are treated with this medication may rarely get other cancers (such as acute leukemia, tumors).
 Consult your doctor for more details.